 RNA extraction

 Extracts were centrifuged (4 ºC) for 15 min at 13000 x g, producing three differentiated phases: an upper aqueous phase containing RNA, a white interphase containing DNA and a lower organic phase containing proteins, lipids and glass beads.
 The upper aqueous phase was collected, mixed with 400 μL of phenol:chloroform 1:1 and centrifugated for 5 min (4 ºC at 13000 x g).
-This process was repeated three times more.
+This process was repeated three more times.
 In the last wash, only chloroform was used to avoid phenol contamination of the RNA samples.
-The supernatant was incubated overnight at -20 ºC in a solution of 80 μL 10 M LiCl and 550 μL 100% EtOH for RNA precipitation and finally, samples were centrifuged 10 min at 13000 x g 4 ºC.
+The supernatant was incubated overnight at -20 ºC in a solution of 80 μL 10 M LiCl and 550 μL 100% EtOH for RNA precipitation.
+Finally, samples were centrifuged 10 min at 13000 x g 4 ºC.
 Pellets were dried to avoid EtOH contamination.

 RNA purification